oracle-terraform-modules/terraform-oci-logging/examples/lb_log/README.md

 [docs/terraformoptions]:https://github.com/oracle-terraform-modules/terraform-oci-logging/blob/main/docs/terraformoptions.adoc
 [Provisioning Infrastructure with Terraform]:https://www.terraform.io/docs/cli/run/index.html

-This example illustrates how to use `terraform-oci-logging` module to create a log and loggroup for objectstorage service
+This example illustrates how to use `terraform-oci-logging` module to create a log and loggroup for loadbalancer service

-It will create objectstorage bucket and enable logs for the bucket in the given compartment.
+To use this example you need an existing loadbalancer to enable logs

+- lbname

 ## Prerequisites